pipefunc/pipefunc/paper/paper.md

 Third, execution, storage, and resource management are orthogonal plug-ins.
 A pipeline runs on any `concurrent.futures.Executor`; results go to any of several storage backends; per-function resource requirements (CPUs, memory, GPUs, wall time) can be declared—optionally as functions of the input arguments—and are translated into SLURM job submissions automatically.
 Different functions in one pipeline can use different executors and stores.
-The per-function scheduling overhead is roughly 15 µs, so the framework remains usable even for pipelines of many fast functions.
+The per-function scheduling overhead is roughly 10 µs on a recent laptop (Apple M4), measured over a 125,000-iteration sweep, so the framework remains usable even for pipelines of many fast functions.

 The pipeline supports two complementary execution modes.
 Beyond the parallel map-reduce of `pipeline.map`, a pipeline can be called directly for any single output (`pipeline("e", a=1, b=2)`), computing only the required upstream functions sequentially on demand; intermediate results can also be supplied to bypass upstream functions (`pipeline("e", c=3, d=6)`), which is convenient for interactive exploration and debugging.